Dimezis/BlurView/README.md

 ## Compared to other blurring libs
 - BlurView and Haze for Compose are the only libraries that leverage hardware acceleration for View snapshotting and have near zero overhead of snapshotting.
-- The main advantage of BlurView over almost any other library is that it doesn't trigger redundant redraw.
 - The BlurView never invalidates itself or other Views in the hierarchy and updates only when needed.
 - It supports multiple BlurViews on the screen without triggering a draw loop.
-- It uses optimized RenderScript Allocations on devices that require certain Allocation sizes, which greatly increases blur performance.
+- On API < 31 it uses optimized RenderScript Allocations on devices that require certain Allocation sizes, which greatly increases blur performance.
 - Supports blurring of Dialogs (and Dialog's background)

 Other libs: